 Grant Making (Limited Availability)

 Although the WPPSEF is primarily focused on placing its funding in projects that provide a modest rate of return, the WPPSEF provides limited grant making.
 The WPPSEF provides grantmaking through a competitive sustainable energy financing request-for-proposals (RFP) process.
-The RFP is typically released in the 3rd quarter of each year and is due in the January/ February timeframe of the following year.
-The WPPSEF reserves the right to request additional information and conduct site visits if they are deemed necessary and the right to adjust the timing and frequency of its RFP(s) based on program need and the availability of grant funding.Grant Making Closed
+The WPPSEF reserves the right to request additional information and conduct site visits if they are deemed necessary and the right to adjust the timing and frequency of its RFP(s) based on program need and the availability of grant funding.Request for Proposals